kristalz/Computational_methods_Informatics/README.md

 ![age_gender_race](https://github.com/kristalz/BIS634/blob/main/Images/age_gender_race.png)

-We can ses that hypertension is more prevalent in Whites(non-Hispanic) and 35-54 age group.
-The numbers of hypertension diagnose are relatively the same among females and males.
+We could see that hypertension was more prevalent in Whites(non-Hispanic) and 35-54 age group.
+The numbers of hypertension diagnose were relatively the same among females and males.

 2. Visualize the hypertension diagnose prevalence by ages, genders, and races separately.

-I would like to know how is hypertension associated with each of the three factors I extracted in step one.
+I would like to know how hypertension was associated with each of the three factors I extracted in step one.
 Therefore, I extracted three separate subsets by grouping `'Hypertension'` with `'Age','Gender','Race&Ethnicity'` one at a time.

 Compare counts of hyptersion diagnose by genders: